brettgildner/Automated-ELK-Stack-Deployment/README.md

 https://drive.google.com/file/d/1cVY9Z5iZbgCxEjB017IaD4wNvYBhG0ur/view?usp=sharing

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the Red-Team-NSG file may be used to install only certain pieces of it, such as Filebeat.

   GNU nano 4.8                                                               filebeat-playbook.yml                                                                          ---
 - name: installing and launching filebeat